Get E-Book

 port: 3000

-});192.0.2.44 is documentation address space.
+192.0.2.44 is documentation address space.
 On a normal machine, the OS has no local interface with that address.
-The bind fails with an address-not-available style error.
-Node does not claim the address for you; it asks the OS to bind a socket to local state that must already exist.
+The bind fails.
+Node does not create that address for you.
+It asks the OS to bind to local state that must already exist.

-SO_REUSEADDR is a socket option that permits some forms of local address reuse.
+SO_REUSEADDR is a socket option that allows some local address reuse under OS rules.
 On Node TCP sockets, Node sets SO_REUSEADDR for net.Socket handles.
-The practical result is that normal server restarts are less likely to be blocked by stale teardown state from earlier connections.
+In practice, normal server restarts are less likely to be blocked by leftover teardown state from earlier connections.

-That does not mean two independent TCP servers can both receive the same address and port.
+That does not let two independent TCP servers both receive the same address and port.
 An active listener still owns the endpoint.
-SO_REUSEADDR helps with reuse around closed or closing state under OS rules.
-It is restart plumbing, not a multi-process load distribution feature.
+SO_REUSEADDR helps with restart behavior around closed or closing state.
+It is not a multi-process load distribution feature.

-The deeper distinction matters on Linux because SO_REUSEADDR and SO_REUSEPORT solve different problems.
-SO_REUSEADDR relaxes address reuse checks.
-SO_REUSEPORT permits multiple sockets to bind the same address and port and lets the OS distribute incoming connections or datagrams across them.
+On Linux, SO_REUSEADDR and SO_REUSEPORT solve separate problems.
+SO_REUSEADDR relaxes some address reuse checks.
+SO_REUSEPORT allows multiple sockets to bind the same address and port, then lets the OS distribute incoming connections or datagrams across them.

 server.listen({